phoulahan/adsb_radar/README.txt

 RADAR_OO_V1 - Windows 10 version

-This was a project to display ADSB traffic captured using an inexpensive European TV tuner USB dongle.
+This is a project to display ADSB traffic captured using an inexpensive European TV tuner USB dongle.

 *** dump1090 must already be installed and working

 It relies on dump1090 being installed so it can parse dump1090 decoded packets and display them in a pseudo-radar display.

+[dump1090 is available from: https://github.com/antirez/dump1090]

 Disclaimer: This software is provided for entertainment and educational purposes only.
 The user installs it on their systems at their own risk and absolutely no claims are being made regarding its suitability or its likelihood to not do harm.

 Quick overview:

-The software is configured from a collection of configuration files that are largely self explanatory.
+The software is configured from a collection of configuration files that are largely self-explanatory.

 When running, a variety of key strokes can be executed: